MrGiovanni/SyntheticTumors/README.md

 - [ ] Make a video about Visual Turing Test (will appear in YouTube)
 - [ ] Make an online app for Visual Turing Test
 - [x] Apply for a US patent
+- [ ] Make a Jupter Notebook for tumor synthesis

 ## Citation